andy4thehuynh/andy4thehuynh.github.io/content/blog/wrap-your-head-around-memoization.md

 +++
-draft = false
 author = "Andy Huynh"
+categories = ["Ruby"]
 date = "2016-03-24T17:26:11-07:00"
-title = "Memoization"
+title = "Wrap Your Head Around Memoization" description = "ˌmemərəˈzāSHən | noun" type = "post"
 +++

 Ruby has a memoization operator, `||=`.
 In a nutshell, we use it for caching the result of a method to avoid querying it over and over.
 Our application can function faster as a result!
 There's a particular use case to keep in mind.